QubesOS/qubes-doc/system/networking.md

 Cooperative Covert Channels Between Domains
 -------------------------------------------

 Qubes does not attempt to eliminate cooperative covert channels between two or more compromised domains.
-We don't believe this is possible to achieve on x86 hardware, and we also doubt it makes any sense in practice for most users -- after all, if the two domains are compromised, then it's already (almost) all lost anyway.
+We don't believe this is possible to achieve on x86 hardware, and we also doubt it makes any sense in practice for most users -- after all, if the two domains are compromised, then it's probably already all lost anyway.

 Routing tables examples
 -----------------------